Business Model and Development Strategies

-To foster regular and contribute two-way communications amongst the Company, the shareholders and the potential investors, the Chief Financial Officer or the Company Secretary of the Company are designated to respond to enquiries and proposals from the shareholders as well as the public.
-Enquires and proposals can be made by mail or by phone.
-The contact details of the Company are set out in the subsection headed “IR Contact” under the “Investor Relations” section of the Company’s Website.
-In addition, the Company is committed to maximizing the use of its website as a channel to provide updated information in a timely manner and to strengthen the communications with both the public and the shareholders.
+Shareholders’ enquiries and proposals can be made by mail, email or by phone.
+The contact details of the Company are set out in the subsection headed “IR Contact” under the “Investor Relations” section of the Company’s website.
+In addition, the Company is committed to maximizing the use of its website as a channel to provide updated information in a timely manner and to strengthen communications with both the public and the shareholders.
 The Company has formulated the “Shareholders Communication Policy” which enables shareholders to exercise their rights in an informed manner.

-During the year under review, there are no changes in the Company’s Articles of Association.
-An up-to-date consolidated version of the Company’s Articles of Association is available on the Company’s Website.
+During the year under review, no changes have been made to the constitutional documents of the Company.
+An up-to-date consolidated version of the Company’s articles of association is available on the Company’s website.

-The Company recognizes that our employees, customers and suppliers and business associates are key stakeholders to the Company’s success.
-We strive to achieve corporate sustainability through engaging our employees, providing quality services to our customers, collaborating with business partners (including suppliers and contractors) to deliver quality sustainable products and services and supporting our community.
+The Group recognises that employees, customers, business associates and the local community are key stakeholders of the Group’s success.
+The Group strives to achieve corporate sustainability through engaging employees, providing quality services to customers and collaborating with business associates (including suppliers and contractors) to deliver sustainable products and services and support the local community.

 By Order of the Board